PREPARING FOR COLLEGE

 6. Ivy League Institutions

 Each of these types of institutions offer unique educational experiences.
 Before applying explore your options and determine what is the best fit for you.
-Take into consideration:
+You can use this the BigFuture portal provided by our partners at CollegeBoard to help you search and compare colleges and universities.

 • How far away from home the institution is?